Skip to Main Content

 If you have a small dog, FHO - femoral head ostectomy - orthopedic surgery may be able to ease your dog's pain and restore your pet's normal pain-free mobility.

-Hip Conditions in Dogs That May Benefit from FHO Surgery
+Hip Conditions That May Benefit from FHO Surgery for Dogs

-Numerous hip conditions in dogs can benefit from FHO surgery, including:
+Numerous conditions can benefit from FHO dog hip surgery, including:

 • Hip dysplasia